apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Life on Saturn's moon?
-New evidence of toxic gas suggests it's more likely than ever**
+**Taylor Swift Shares Personal Photos From Inside Her 34th Birthday Party**

-You can read more about it [here](https://www.salon.com/2023/12/15/life-on-saturns-moon-new-evidence-of-gas-suggests-its-more-likely-than-ever/).
+You can read more about it [here](https://www.townandcountrymag.com/leisure/arts-and-culture/a46147122/taylor-swift-personal-34th-birthday-party-photos/).

 ## Requirements
 - Python 3.8